kamyargerami/matrix-docker/README.md

 ---

-9. Run the containers with `docker-compose up` and if everything goes well stop it and run the `docker-compose up -d` to run these containers in the background.
+9. Run the containers with `docker-compose up` and if everything goes well, stop it and run the `docker-compose up -d` to run these containers in the background.

 # Testing

 1. The matrix URL (`https://matrix.example.com`) must show the synapse default page
-2. The Nginx must respond to these two URLs
+2. Nginx must respond to these two URLs
    - https://example.com/.well-known/matrix/client
    - https://example.com/.well-known/matrix/server
-3. You can test the federation on the below link
+3. You can test the federation on the link below
    - https://federationtester.matrix.org/
 4. You can log in to your Element client at `https://web.example.com`